 Distinguished & Honorary Members

-On behalf of the 500 members of the 16th Infantry Regiment Association, the Governing Board nominated 6 outstanding former Rangers for designation as Distinguished Members of the Regiment (DMOR) for 2020.
-A total of 10 individuals were designated as 16th Infantry DMORs or HMORs by the Secretary of the Army.
-The awardees for 2020 are:
+On behalf of the 500 members of the 16th Infantry Regiment Association, the Governing Board nominated two outstanding former Rangers for designation as Distinguished Members of the Regiment (DMOR) for 2022 by the Secretary of the Army.
+The nominees for 2022 are:

 GEN (Ret) John L. Hines – WWI (Posthumous)

 The links below provide a listing of all of the regiment’s HCORs, HSMORs, DMORs, and HMORs to date, as well as a blank nomination form and instructions for use in submitting nomination packets to the Honorary Colonel.
 Packets are typically due no later than 15 January of the year of nomination.